May 14, 2018

 Who can blame them?

-Almost every day, children are measured, held under a microscope, and corrected.
-Their mistakes, miscalculations, and errors become weaknesses to hide, when they could be so much more.
+Almost every day, children are measured, corrected, and held under a microscope.
+In some cases, they are ridiculed by their peers at every misstep.
+Their mistakes, miscalculations, and errors become weaknesses to hide, rather than the beacons they are.

 These are intelligent people who learned to doubt themselves.
-For some reason, along the way, they learned that their mistakes define who they are and not who they can become.
+They learned that their mistakes define who they are and not who they can become.
 They learned to stop trying.

 When we find that we are wrong, we find an opportunity to grow.
 Our mistakes light the way to our better selves.
 Without those faltering steps, we would be static and aimless, never moving forward.

 Some of humanity's greatest achievements were the result of mistakes:

 - Alexander Fleming discovered the antibiotic properties of penicillin after accidentally leaving a petri dish exposed to mold.